Jcct100/static-content-test/README.md

 1) First I used Trello to plan out step by step what I need to do in order to build the web application with the features/tests.

-2) I copy a package.Json and gulpfile I used from a previous GA project I did but only include the dependencies I need for this project.
+2) I copy a package.Json and gulpfile I used from a previous GA project I did but only included the dependencies I need for this project.

 3) I created a new file index.js and added the following set up: